qdot/vuepress-plugin-matomo/README.md

 Allows Matomo access tracking on VuePress.

-This project is an independently maintained fork of [vuepress-plugin-matomo](https://github.com/qdot/vuepress-plugin-matomo) intended to keep compatibility with future VuePress versions.
+This project is an independently maintained fork of [vuepress-plugin-matomo](https://github.com/qdot/vuepress-plugin-matomo) intended to keep compatibility with future versions of VuePress and Matomo.

 This project takes many ideas from [vue-matomo](https://github.com/AmazingDreams/vue-matomo/), but tries